kanaimandal2002/timer/README.md

 - Tracks completed work sessions
 - Responsive design

+## Live Demo

+You can view a live version of this tool at [(https://kanaimandal2002.github.io/timer/)]

 ## How to Use

 1. Set your preferred work and break durations in the settings